vuejs-translations/docs-fr/src/guide/extras/reactivity-in-depth.md

 count.value++
 ```

 In fact, this is pretty close to how a Vue component keeps the state and the DOM in sync - each component instance creates a reactive effect to render and update the DOM.
 Of course, Vue components use much more efficient ways to update the DOM than `innerHTML`.
-This is discussed in [Rendering Mechanism](./rendering-mechanism).
+This is discussed in [Mécanismes de rendu](./rendering-mechanism).

 <div class="options-api">